 “My best academic decision was to enroll in Hispanic Studies.
 My degree taught me the intercultural competencies necessary to excel in the 21st century global marketplace.
 This innovative program led me to Spain, to intern at the Canadian Embassy; to Colombia, to translate for the Municipal government; and to México, to teach at the High School level.”

 Professor Alejandro Zamora brings his rich experience in teaching, journalism, professional and fiction writing to Glendon.
-He is a specialist in comparative literature and was recently awarded with the Principal’s Teaching Award 2010-2011.
+He is a specialist in comparative literature and is a recipient of the Principal’s Teaching Award (2010-2011).

 Take the Online Spanish Placement Test to determine your current level of Spanish.